AndreiChenchik/banter-blockchain/README.md

 # Banter Blockchain

+> [!IMPORTANT]
+> This branch is representing the last state of the project on `forge` infrastructure.
+> Project will be migrated to `hardhat` due to better DX.
+> This branch will be discontinued.

 A decentralized messaging and token platform built with Solidity and Foundry.
 This project implements both a custom ERC20 token (BanterCoin) and a decentralized chat system that can be used by web3 applications.

 ## Core Components